 While the degree of immersion for the operator is important to consider, how people interact with the operator is also an important consideration.
 Good telepresence robots can help make the experience less jarring.

-What Are The Benefits of Video Call Using Telepresence Robots?
+What Are The Benefits of Video Calls Using Telepresence?

-Telepresence robots have a number of benefits over traditional telecommunications devices or non-robotic telepresence systems.
-For one, telepresence robots can drastically decrease travel costs for corporations that constantly implement them in lieu of travel to remote locations.
+Telepresence has a number of benefits over traditional telecommunications devices or non-robotic telepresence systems.
+For one, telepresence can drastically decrease travel costs for corporations that constantly implement them in lieu of travel to remote locations.

 Users of telepresence robots can remain present at the company headquarters and still attend meetings at offsite locations.
-By reducing travel, telepresence robots also cut down on CO2 emissions and help reduce a company’s carbon footprint.
+By reducing travel, telepresence also cuts down on CO2 emissions and help reduce a company’s carbon footprint.

 How Can Telepresence Robots Be Used?

 Schools and colleges are areas where telepresence robots having growing potential and adoption rates.
-Telepresence robots can be used in these environments for a number of different tasks.
+It can be used in these environments for a number of different tasks.